 The bottom line is to only have fixed expenses for the things you really want.
 And then pay the best price you can find for those things.

 Consciously Spend the Rest

 Now that you’ve optimized your fixed expenses, let’s discuss the remainder of your spending: variable expenses.
-These are items like dining out, morning coffee, clothes, entertainment, household items, gifts, etc. These are the items that aren’t necessarily needs, and you spend varying amounts on them from month-to-month.
+These are items like dining out, morning coffee, clothes, entertainment, household items, gifts, etc. These are the items that aren’t necessarily needed, and you spend varying amounts on them from month-to-month.
 What I want you to do is:

 Focus Your Spending on Things That Bring You the Greatest Joy

-I’m not here to tell you what you should and should not spend your hard earned money on.
+I’m not here to tell you what you should and should not spend your hard-earned money on.
 But what I will do is urge you to only spend your money on those things that are truly bringing you joy.

 For instance, let’s say you’d love to travel more, but you find yourself blowing all your money on clothes you never wear that much or trips to fast food joints that don’t satisfy.
 Why not wait to spend for the life you really want?